Hemant2335/Hackathon/README.md

 # Hackathon
-This is a clone of a ecommerce Website
+This is a Chatting Website